Welcome to Clean Cloth Nappies®

 Avoid hanging polyurethane laminate (PUL) shells, covers and wet bags in direct sun.
 Use low heat if drying PUL items in the dryer.

 Front Loaders, Traditional Top Loaders and High-Efficiency (HE) Top Loaders have different cycle lengths and loading requirements.
-No matter what machine you use, getting the right ratio of water to laundry is fundamental for optimal cleaning.
+No matter what machine you use, matching the correct amount of detergent to the level of soiling is fundamental for optimal cleaning.

 Select your machine below